b5strbal/macaw/README.md

 ## Dependencies

-The program currently runs under Python 2.7, and requires the Numpy and NetworkX packages.
+The program currently run both under Python 2.7 and Python 3, and requires the Numpy and NetworkX packages.
 It does not require Sage.

 ## Current functionality